Mariela is a former investment banking analyst and has been a cryptocurrency writer with LeapRate and Asktraders for the past two years

-There are some critics of the privacy characteristics of Dash.
+Dash is one of the two most successful privacy coins on the cryptocurrency market.
+However, there are some critics of the privacy characteristics of Dash.
 Firstly, some believe that because not all transactions are private, the sender of a private transaction could theoretically be traced back via master node.

 Another concern is that private transactions can be quite slow.
 Because private transactions are combined to mask their senders, the master nodes have to wait for enough transactions of similar values to be made before they can be processed.
 In order to combine similar transactions together, private payments have to be in specific denominations too.
 That means a sender cannot send a specific dollar amount to pay for a purchase.

-Monero is however a legitimate challenger as all transactions are private, and transactions are faster.
+Monero is a legitimate challenger as all transactions are private, and transactions are faster.
 Monero’s weakness is that the voting system makes it more difficult to make improvements to the network.

 Dash offers the ability to transmit value instantly if required.
 This makes it a good choice for frequent purchases.
 However, the cost of private transactions can be quite high which is a weakness that has to be considered.